The benefits of a capable and properly deployed File Integrity Monitoring (FIM) solution are plentiful:

 - Something changed, it was unexpected, it was bad, here’s how to fix it, and let’s tune our solution to minimize noise in the future.

 If you have no solution, or if your solution doesn’t help you quickly address these changes, it’s easy to understand how FIM can act like “the one that got away.”

 One of the most important things you can do to advance FIM in your organization is to narrow its scope to the use cases that solve compliance, security, and operational problems.
 Probably in that order.
 And probably starting with the five opportunities/levels of complexity above.

-A good example is SOX compliance where the organization has “locations” involved in producing SOX related content.
-Those may be files, directories, applications, even database fields.
+A good example is SOX compliance where the organization has “locations” involved in producing SOX-related content.
+Those may be files, directories, applications, or even database fields.
 But NOT all files or all directories or all applications.

 Organizations on the more mature side of FIM will say, “We have 135 locations associated with SOX data that could be audit points.
 We need to know what changes happened, including a baseline, to ensure there was not malfeasance in the creation of our financial reports in those (very specific) places.”

 Organizations purchase FIM solutions for a few different reasons.
 Some are looking for an inexpensive “checkbox” solution to show due diligence against legal action, while others are concerned about the impact of change on operational uptime.

 In our option at Tripwire, we help our clients to take advantage of everything that FIM has to offer through the delivery of a specific service that addresses the varied use of use cases for file integrity monitoring.
 We call this service “ExpertOperations” or “ExpertOps” for short.